Have you ever heard the saying people buy from people they like?

 Bring Warmth And Passion To Your Voice

-Number 5 has to do—we’re going back to that Mehrabian study—We’ve talked about some ways to structure your content to establish credibility and trust.
-Now we’re going to talk about some ways that you can deliver that content so that you make sure you are establishing trust and credibility.
+Number 5 has to do—we’re going back to that Mehrabian study—We’ve talked about some ways to structure your content to establish credibility in your speech.
+Now we’re going to talk about some ways that you can deliver that content so that you make sure you are establishing credibility in a speech by how you speak.

 The first has to do with your voice.
 Now we learned in that study that 38% of a speaker’s credibility is based on the tone of voice so—What can you do with your voice to establish credibility?